Particular/docs.particular.net/tutorials/nservicebus-step-by-step/1-getting-started/tutorial.md

 Alternatively, in the code snippet's **Copy/Edit** menu you will find a **Copy usings** item that will copy the namespaces used by the snippet to your clipboard.
 }}

-If you can't use C# 7.1 features, you can bootstrap a static async method using `.GetAwaiter().GetResult()`:

-snippet: PreCsharp7-1AsyncBoilerplate

-Now that we have a `Main` (or `AsyncMain`) method, let's take a look at the code we're going to add to it, then analyze the importance of each line.
-First, add the following code to the `Main` (or `AsyncMain`) method:
+Now that we have a `Main` method, let's take a look at the code we're going to add to it, then analyze the importance of each line.
+First, add the following code to the `Main` method:

-snippet: AsyncMain
+snippet: Main

 Now, let's go line-by-line and find out exactly what each step is doing.

 #### Console Title